-The power steering system is a true dedicated steering circuit.
-No other function will share oil with the steering circuit with full time control, self-centering/double action steering cylinders.
-(See the section on All Wheel Steer for more information)
+The power steering system is a dedicated circuit steering system with full time control, self-centering/double action steering cylinders.
+No other function will share oil with the steering circuit with full time control, re-phase centering, master slave steering circuit.